torero619/MSBA502/README.md

 # MSBA 502 and 503

-## Sprint 1
 About this course
 - On Ground (no Zoom, Program Directive)
 - Expectation to present code
-- Random presention
-- Group learning, individual coding and performance
+- Individual work done in groups

 ### Checklist
 1. Signup for Kaggle, DataWorld using your sandiego.edu Google SSO
 2. Join the Slack link
 3. vote on the post
 4. respond in thread to show that you can

+## Sprint 1

 ### Basic Deliverables
 1. Load Data into variable